 - Bake for 14 minutes or until biscuits are cooked through.
 Serve hot.

 Solution: Mashed Potato Bar

 Last year, things changed.
 Mashed potatoes took on a whole new life!
-I remembered a story a friend told me at preschool one day right around Halloween.
-She told me that her family does a fun mashed potato dinner called “The Monster Mash” every Halloween.
-She just made a big batch of mashed potatoes and then put out a ton of toppings for the kids and adults to choose from.
+I remembered a story a friend told me at preschool one day, right around Halloween.
+She told me that her family makes a fun mashed potato dinner called “The Monster Mash” every Halloween.
+She just made a big batch of mashed potatoes and then put out many toppings for the kids and adults to choose from.

 Mashed potato leftovers just got a whole lot more interesting.